edibotopic/pres-vids-as-docs/README.md

 Slides for a session on video and documentation.

+You can view the slides [here](https://edibotopic.github.io/pres-vids-as-docs/).
+Fittingly, they contain a lot of video.
+The videos autoplay so that I wouldn't linger too long on a slide during the talk.

 Originally presented at Canonical sprint in The Hague, Oct 2024.
 Later presented at Write the Docs, Ireland.